whisthq/windows-service/README.md

 ## Development

+All the code written for the service is in the file `FractalService.cs`.
+This is where all the functions related directly to the Fractal service are written, as compared to other files which are helper files for writting services on Windows.
+There is a function to start the service, one to stop it, one to monitor it and restart it if it crashes/exists, and one to launch the Fractal Protocol as a console process, which is where most of work lives.
+If you need to modify the service, this is likely the function you will need to modify.

 The service needs to be installed before it can be used, both for production and development.
 Navigate to the `.exe` directory, which should be under `vm-service/FractalService/bin/Debug`, if you've just built it, and install it by running `installutil FractalService.exe`.
 You should develop by building to `Debug` mode, and build to `Release` mode when you are ready to publish.
 You **need** to run this installation command from an Administrator command prompt, typically x86_64 Cross Tools Command Prompt for VS 2019, otherwise it will fail with error `The source was not found, but some or all event logs could not be searched.
 Inaccessible logs: Security, State`.

 If it fails, you need to set proper permissions in the Windows registry.
 Open the registry by typing `regedit.exe` in the search bar, navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Eventlog`, right-click `EventLog` and select `Permissions`.
 Then, check `Full Access` for the authenticated users, spin up a new terminal and run the install command again.
 It should now install properly.